Considering a Heated Driveway? Here's How Much It'll Cost to Install One

 This May Also Interest You: How to Prepare for a Snowstorm

 Having a heated driveway means being able to get in and out of your home easier during the winter, and if it doesn’t eliminate the need for shoveling or snowblowing altogether, it can certainly make those chores easier.
-On the other hand, a heated driveway also means saving on the cost to pay someone to plow your driveway each time it snows or relying on the neighbor kids.
+On the other hand, a heated driveway also means saving on the cost of paying someone to plow your driveway each time it snows or relying on the neighbor kids.

 When it comes to heated driveways, there are two main types: portable heating mats or a built-in heating system.
 Both work by heating up the ground before a single snowflake hits, so that when the snow does fall, it begins to melt immediately upon contact with your driveway, preventing accumulation.
 These heating systems also help prevent ice buildup on your driveway, which can cause a slipping hazard.